 - Don’t exercise or engage in any physical activity for a few days

-- Avoid the use of eye makeup and other cosmetic and skincare products around the eyes until your doctor says they are safe to use
+- Avoid using eye makeup and skincare products around the eyes until your doctor says they are safe to use

-- Avoid any activity that could result in bumping or hitting your eyes for at least a month after the procedure
+- Avoid activities that could result in bumping or hitting your eyes for at least a month after the procedure

 - Avoid hot tubs or saunas for at least a few weeks